 All in all I think this is a marvellous exhibition and most definitely captures the atmosphere of what it is like to visit these locations that most don't know exist and to be honest most will never get the chance to visit.
 Hidden London have surpassed themselves in creating this exciting and stunning recreation of the parts of the London Underground network that aren't normally visible to the general public.

-The exhibition opened on 11th October; I shall endeavour to find out when it closes as soon as possible.
+The exhibition opened on 11th October and runs until January 2021 [EDIT: this closure date has now been extended to at lest due to COVID-19 to a date in the future, at least early in 2022].
 If you've enjoyed reading the material on these pages or are interested in the abandoned/hidden locations on London's Underground and would like a glimpse of what they're like, if you can get to London, I would most definitely recommend a visit to London Transport Museum in the coming months and head for the back for the Hidden London exhibition.

 One final plug...
 I've not been on all of the Hidden London tours myself, but the ones I've been on have been fantastic.
 On all the ones I haven't been on, I've been given glowing reports about how interesting and well organised they are.
 On each tour, you're lead by a team of volunteers who, not only are experts in the subject in which they are talking about, but convey their enthusiasm about the subject matter into the tour making the visitor feel even more excited at actually being at these locations.
 One I have been on and I've added to this web site is a tour of The Forgotten Tunnels of Euston.

-Be aware though that some of these tours can sell out very quickly so I'd advise that you join their mailing list if you're intereseted in attending any of these tours (and I hear very interesting new tours are already being planned for 2020...).
+Be aware though that some of these tours can sell out exceptionally quickly so I'd advise that you join their mailing list if you're intereseted in attending any of these tours.

 Well done London Transport Museum and the team behind the Hidden London Exhibition!